RingerInteractive/Ringer-wiki/docs/intro.md

 Because of this, consumers are missing important calls – appointment reminders, school closures, flight delays, test results and more.
 - Problem 3:
 Scammers, spoofers and fraudsters have made it nearly impossible for legitimate businesses to connect with customers.
 - Problem 4:
 Even though consumers consider the phone their channel of choice, they don’t trust it.

-### Our Solution
+### The Ringer Interactive Solution
 - RINGER INTERACTIVE CALLER ID™
-GOES BEYOND BRANDED TO DELIVER TRUSTED CALLS THROUGH A PERSONALIZED, FULL-SCREEN DISPLAY THAT: Quickly identifies your brand so customers can answer the calls they want and need.Significantly increases your answer and first-call resolution rates.
+GOES BEYOND BRANDED TO DELIVER TRUSTED CALLS THROUGH A PERSONALIZED, FULL-SCREEN DISPLAY THAT: Quickly identifies your brand so customers can answer the calls they want and need.
+Significantly increases your answer and first-call resolution rates.
 Transforms the phone screen into a personalized, actionable message customers won’t ignore, silence or send to voicemail.

 ![feature1](./img/feature1.png)